Systemic Lupus Erythematosus -Symptoms and Treatments

 Lupus Butterfly Rash

-I like to be well informed and have found "The Lupus Book: A Guide for Patients and Their Families" by Dr. Daniel J. Wallace to be very helpful.
-There are many other helpful books available.
-There are more well-known people finally admitting to suffering from this disease, including Toni Braxton.
-She has had to give up a lucrative singer career in order to save her life.
+There are numerous helpful books.
+There are many well-known people admitting to suffering from this disease, including Toni Braxton.
+She has had to give up a lucrative singing career in order to save her life.

 Common Symptoms Include: